arturodext/Learning-logic-and-programming/README.md

 # Learning-logic-and-programming

-	//The first one about helloWorld
+	//The first one about the_World

 I use Eclipse IDE and JavaScript as coding.
 I would like to help and be helped,